 Michelle Hylton is a piano teacher, accompanist, and adjudicator who loves helping people succeed.
 She has worked with over 100 personalities over the course of four years, a combination of private students and at the former Utah Piano Conservatory.
 She helps students improve their technique and mindset at the piano while becoming a well-rounded musician.

 She obtained an Associates of Science in Music at Snow College, and is working on a Bachelor’s of Music in Piano Performance at Utah Valley University.
-Former teachers include Dr. Ran Duan, M.M.
-Ammon Bratt, M.M.
-Joanna Oshida, and M.M.
-Heather Bosshardt.
-She is currently under the tutelage of Dr. Whitney Pizza.
+Former teachers include Dr. Whitney Pizza, Dr. Ran Duan, and M.M.
+Ammon Bratt; she is currently under the tutelage of Dr. Hilary Demske.
 Other relevant coursework includes piano pedagogy, teaching music to children, educational psychology; sight singing and ear training, music theory, music history; and more.
 Her current research into piano extends also into teaching; she reads educational periodicals in addition to music-specific ones.

 She has played solos in collegiate recitals, accompanied instrumentalists and vocalists, adjudicated at the Northern Utah Valley and Juab piano festivals and is now a member of the Northern Utah Valley Piano Festival Association, Utah Music Teacher's Association, and Music Teacher's National Association.
 She is listed as a professional piano teacher on websites musicteachersdirectory.org and thumbtack.com.

-When she’s not practicing or teaching her awesome students, Michelle enjoys being with friends and family (especially her husband and daughter), going to church, arranging hymns/composing, and working on her website,
+When she’s not practicing or teaching her awesome students, Michelle enjoys being with friends and family (especially her husband and daughter), cooking, and hiking.

 A PERSONAL NOTE (PUN INTENDED)